This is Radio Ecoshock’s Radio Station Support Website

 WHERE DOES RADIO ECOSHOCK ORIGINATE?

-From a home studio in Vancouver, Canada.
-Our home station is CFRO Co-op Radio in downtown Vancouver.
-We have contibuting correspondents in Washington D.C., San Francisco, London, and other places.
+While our guests arrive by phone from all over the world, the show is produced by Alex in a home studio near Vancouver, Canada.
+Our original home station was CFRO Co-op Radio in downtown Vancouver.
+We have irregular correspondents in Washington D.C., San Francisco, London, and other places.

-HOW CAN ALEX COVER U.S. ISSUES FROM CANADA?
+HOW CAN ALEX COVER WORLD ISSUES FROM CANADA?

 Alex Smith lived in the United States, in California and Florida.
-His father lived there, his brother is an American.
-Alex has traveled to all the lower 48 states, knows the country, has followed American news closely for many years.
+He has traveled to all the lower 48 states, knows the country, has followed American news closely for many years.
+But Alex has also traveled to every continent except Antarctica.
+He knows Europe, parts of Africa, India, Indonesia, Australia and New Zealand, and a little bit about Brazil.

 HOW MANY SHOWS ARE PRODUCED EACH YEAR?